jjfeng/jjfeng.github.io/index.md

 </script><noscript>Sorry, you need Javascript on to email me.</noscript>

 ## News
+- **Nov 2022**: Big news!
+Our grant proposal on developing diagnostic tools for ML algorithms has been funded by PCORI!
+See the project description [here](https://www.pcori.org/research-results/2022/diagnostic-tools-quality-improvement-machine-learning-based-clinical-decision-support-systems).
 - **Nov 2022**: Thank you to SER digital for the opportunity to discuss the intersection of ML and epidemiology!
 Slides are [here](https://www.jeanfeng.com/ser_talk.pdf).
 - **May 2022**: Our paper "Clinical Artificial Intelligence Quality Improvement: Towards Continual Monitoring and Updating of AI Algorithms in Healthcare" is published in Nature Digital Medicine!
 Check it out [here](https://www.nature.com/articles/s41746-022-00611-y).
 - **Apr 2022**: I gave a talk at the Biometrics Journal Club on the statistical considerations when regulating ML-based medical devices that evolve over time.
 The talk is based on our 2021 Biometrics paper ["Approval policies for modifications to machine learning-based software as a medical device: A study of bio-creep"](https://doi.org/10.1111/biom.13379).
 Slides are [here](https://www.jeanfeng.com/biometrics_talk.pdf).